How Much Does Adoption Cost in North Carolina?

 • Contact mediation to help you get to know prospective birth parents

-• In-person counseling and support services to help prospective birth mothers remain committed to their adoption plans
+• In-person counseling to help prospective birth mothers remain committed to their adoption plans

 • Post-placement visits and report necessary to finalize the adoption in North Carolina